How to set up a remotely controlled 3D printer

 A 3D printer

-A Linux device running a supported distribution that will function as the 3D printer controller
+A Linux device running a that will function as the 3D printer controller

 To check your device’s Nord name and the Meshnet IP address, enter the following command: